 These are some of the changes you might make that will mean going through the review process again:

-- Creative (including images, text, links or videos)
+- Creative (including images, text, links, or videos)

 - Billing event

-Changes that do no trigger review
+Changes that do not trigger a review

 You can change these things in your ads without triggering the Facebook Ads review process: